 5. Repeat that activity, but have students create their shapes in groups.
 The whole group must move either symmetrically or asymmetrically in order to create the chosen shape.
 Ask students how that made the process different.

 Extension: You can always have students choreograph their own dance using a variety of symmetrical and asymmetrical shapes.
-Set to music, this can be effective way to synthesize how shapes convey meaning and the geometry involved in real-life applications.
+Set to music, this can be effective way to synthesize how shapes convey meaning and the dance geometry involved in real-life applications.